gderybel/image-to-lego-board/README.md

     - [ ] Make a want list -> so the user can press "Easy Buy" on BrickLink to buy from them
     - [ ] Print price with details
-- [ ] Add argument to choose the type of brick used ...
+- [ ] Add argument to choose the type of brick used
+- [ ] Add option to choose if user wants to create a wishlist
+- [ ] Update get closest color
+...
 - [ ] Add relief on some images